jmohler1970/VueJSforCF_1st10min/README.md

 This is our up/down counter again.
 First don't worry about the `const` on 44, the data can change, the structure of the data cannot.
 If bringing in vuex is the equivalent to enabling `session` variables, `new Vuex.Store` is equivalent to creating an object and tying it to a session variable.
 State is a member variable.
 It is more or less like using `this.` keyword. `mutations` are the member functions.

 Why do they use the terms: `Store`, `state` and `mutations`?
-It is because we are going to interact with them in a sepcial way.
+It is because we are going to interact with them in a special way.

 ## Let's move on to the next part.